isomerpages/edb-pix/_build-my-team/Relocate Key Employees/Prepare employees for their move to Singapore.md

 Singapore has been consistently ranked best place for expats to live and work in Asia [\[1\]](#_ftn1) and the safest country with the highest quality of living in Asia. [\[2\]](#_ftn2)

-&nbsp;For those planning to live and work in Singapore, they would want to better understand:
+For those planning to live and work in Singapore, they would want to better understand:

 * [What are my options for Housing in Singapore?](#find-housing-in-singapore)
 <br>